mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 ## Submitting the exercises

 Commit all your changes and push the code to GitHub.
 Deploy to the newest version of Heroku or Fly.io, too.
 Remember to check with Rubocop that your code still adheres to style rules.

-This part of the course is still in beta testing.
-You can already try the material and exercises, but they cannot be submitted yet and the exercises can change before they are released.